microsoft/playwright-dotnet/README.md

 ### Driver Discoverability

-By default, the tool will attempt to look at `%USERPROFILE%\.nuget\packages\microsoft.playwright` for the location of the driver.
+By default, the tool will attempt to look at the current folder, and attempt to find the `.playwright` folder where the drivers would get copied, after installing the NuGet package.
+If that fails, it will continue to look into `%USERPROFILE%\.nuget\packages\microsoft.playwright`.
 If that behaviour is undesired, you can set the `PW_CLI_DRIVERPATH` environment variable, to specify the location.
 The location needs to point to the folder containing the `Drivers` folder, e.g. `C:\Users\username\.nuget\packages\microsoft.playwright\1.11.0-alpha\`.

 ## Resources